Prologue

 And then I jumped.

 Not metaphorically.
-I mean I walked to the edge of an abandoned antenna, confronted my mortality, and I jumped.
+I mean I walked to the edge of an abandoned antenna with a parachute, confronted my mortality, and I jumped.

 And then I did it again, again, again—off cliffs, antennas, bridges, dams, buildings.
 I spent the next decade launching myself into the void—deploying, landing, packing, repeating—with a magic backpack and an unescaping prayer in my throat.
 And somehow, through all of that chaos—between the parties and the funerals, the friendships and the fractures, the equations and the ecstasy—I found something resembling clarity.